This Is How | Picador and St. Martin’s Press, 2012

-Uh, just to state the obvious, we tend to place enormous import on body shape in this culture.
+Let’s just state the obvious: We tend to place enormous import on body shape in this culture.
 And if, like us, you find yourself rather passionate about food, well, these two situations can create something of a conundrum, or at the very least cause you to take pause.
-And so without further ado, we want to share this little lesson from the brilliant and eerily prolific Augusten Burroughs, which we found in his latest book, This Is How: Surviving What You Think You Can’t.
-We consider it a public service announcement.
-Mind you, we’re not insinuating that people eschew eating healthfully.
+Which is exactly why we want to share this lesson from the brilliant and prolific Augusten Burroughs and his latest book, This Is How: Surviving What You Think You Can’t.
+It’s what we consider a public service announcement.
+It’s from a chapter titled “How To Be Fat,” although we like to think of it as “How To Be Beautiful.”
+Mind you, we’re not condoning reckless abandon in terms of not eating healthfully.
 And we certainly aren’t oblivious to the fact that the word “fat” is an emotionally charged trigger for many of us.
 Yet we think if you read this excerpt in the spirit in which it was intended, you’ll appreciate the lesson just as darned much as we do.—Renee Schettler Rossi

 A few years ago, I was at a hotel in Palm Springs, sitting by the pool and writing.
 A few minutes later, a woman sauntered into the area wearing a sarong, high heels, and a dramatic, oversized hat.
 The woman was what one would typically call fat.
 I was astounded by her beauty and her utter command of the entire area surrounding the pool.
 I glanced around at the other people near me and indeed, every man was watching her.
 Lust is not easily mistaken for repulsion; these men wanted her.
 The women sitting outside were watching her, too.
 And their expressions were just as easy to read, as clear as words printed on a white page: how the hell is she doing that?
 Because this woman was the sexiest, most sensual woman I had yet encountered in California.
 I expect the vast majority of those looking at her felt exactly the same way.